-Researchers from University of Minnesota have developed a new technology that allows people to control a robotic arm with the help of their mind.
-This breakthrough might help millions of people who suffer from neuro-degenerative diseases, or are paralyzed.
+Researchers from the University of Minnesota have developed a new technology that allows people to control a robotic arm with the help of their minds.
+This breakthrough might help millions of people who suffer from neurodegenerative diseases or are paralyzed.

-This technique is known as electroencephalography (EEG) which is based on brain computer interface.
-The electrical activity of the patients brain is recorded through a specialized, high tech EEG cap fitted with 64 electrodes.
-Then the thoughts are converted into action by using signal processing and advance machine learning.
+This technique is known as electroencephalography (EEG), which is based on a brain-computer interface.
+The electrical activity of the patient’s brain is recorded through a specialized, high tech EEG cap fitted with 64 electrodes.
+Then the thoughts are converted into action by using signal processing and advanced machine learning.
 It was tested in 8 people where they were asked to wear an EEG cap for the experimental study.
 They gradually learned how to control a robotic arm by using their imagination.

-The participants slowly learnt how to control a robotic arm for grasping and reaching the objects at specific locations on a table.
-After a while they were able to move the robotic arm to reach and grasp objects at random locations on a table and then move these from the table to a shelf with three layers.
+The participants slowly learned how to control a robotic arm for grasping and reaching the objects at specific locations on a table.
+After a while, they were able to move the robotic arm to reach and grasp objects at random locations on a table.
 This was achieved by only thinking about these movements.

-Since there was high success rate in a group of people, it has given new hopes for people suffering from neuro degenerative diseases as well as paralysis.
+Since there was a high success rate in a group of people, it has given new hopes for people suffering from neurodegenerative diseases as well as paralysis.
 They weren’t even sure that they would be able to achieve this kind of success before starting the project.

-Bin He expects to expand the research on brain computer interface technology.
-It might involve attaching prosthetic limb to a patient that can be controlled by brain.
+Bin He expects to expand the research on brain-computer interface technology.
+It might involve attaching prosthetic limb to a patient that can be controlled by the brain.